Alejogb1/job-board/blog-data/is-triggering-async-functions-inside-a-vuejs-computed-property-suitable.md

 </template>

 <script>
-import { ref, computed } from 'vue';
+import { ref, computed } from "vue";

 export default {
   setup() {
     const userId = ref(123);

     const fetchContentCount = async (id) => {
       // Assume this is some API call.
-For simplicity, we use a mock. await new Promise(resolve => setTimeout(resolve, 200));
+For simplicity, we use a mock. await new Promise((resolve) => setTimeout(resolve, 200));
       return id * 10; // Mocking a count based on ID };

     const totalContentCount = computed(async () => {
-        return await fetchContentCount(userId.value)
+      return await fetchContentCount(userId.value);
     });

     return {
-      totalContentCount
+      totalContentCount,
     };
-  }
+  },
 };
 </script>
 ```

 This looks almost reasonable at first glance, but here's where it falls apart.
 Vue's computed properties don't handle the promise returned by the async function directly.
-What this actually returns is a *promise* object, not the resolved value from the promise.
+What this actually returns is a _promise_ object, not the resolved value from the promise.
 That’s why in the template it would most likely display `[object Promise]` instead of the integer we expect.
 Moreover, it could lead to unpredictable behavior because the computed property's dependencies don't get updated correctly when the promise resolves and thus the value is not correctly reflected on the view.

 A better approach involves using reactive variables and a `watch` effect or potentially a method that updates the count when it's needed.
 Here's how I refactored it: